planet-x3/MIDI-Converter/README.md

 **IMPORTANT**: The files that this program outputs are uncompressed!
 They will *not* load in a standard Planet X3 installation, and will likely result in the game crashing upon attempting to load!

+**ALSO IMPORTANT**: If the output file is over 63798 bytes in size, it will overflow into other parts of memory, causing undefined behavior!
+If the output file size exceeds this amount, try shaving the original MIDI down (by removing certain "expensive" effects - i.e. vibrato using rapid pitch bend changes, etc.).

 ## Dependencies

 - a *NIX system (only GNU/Linux has been tested so far), Windows Subsystem for Linux also theoretically possible